-- " A downgrade could be prompted if (1) the bank's BCA is downgraded; (2) the BCA of RBG is downgraded, as this could raise the current constraints for RLB Vorarlberg's BCA; and (3) a weaker result from our LGF assessment. - " Negative pressure on the BCA could result from a material weakening of RLB Vorarlberg's profitability and capital ratios, and/or indications of materially rising asset risks. - " A lower rating uplift from our LGF assessment could result from a material reduction in senior unsecured liabilities, as this would raise the loss-given-failure for senior creditors in resolution.
+- " A downgrade could be prompted if (1) the bank's BCA is downgraded; (2) the BCA of RBG is downgraded, as this could raise the current constraints for RLB Vorarlberg's BCA; and (3) changes to the bank's liability structure, in particular through a material reduction in senior unsecured liabilities, prompt a weaker result from our LGF analysis. - " Negative pressure on the BCA could result from a material weakening of RLB Vorarlberg's profitability and capital ratios, and/or indications of materially rising asset risks.